 North Queensland Bulk Ports (NQBP) is the port authority for the Port of Hay Point and Mackay situated on the central Queensland coast.
 The Port of Hay Point (approximately 38 km south of Mackay) is one of the world's largest coal exporting ports and comprises two coal export terminals; Dalrymple Bay Coal Terminal (DBCT) leased from the State Government by DBCT Management Pty Ltd and the Hay Point Coal Terminal (HPCT) owned by BHP Billiton Mitsubishi Alliance (BMA).
-In 2013/14 a total of 40.8 million tonnes of coal was exported from the port (NQBP 2015).
+BMA's HPX3 expansion at the port has increased the Port's capacity from 44 million tonnes per annum (mtpa) to 55 mtpa (BMA 2015).
+The HPX3 project involved the addition of a new berth and shiploader, and replacing the existing jetty, trestle conveyors and surge bins (BMA 2015).

-NQBP recognise the importance of existing benthic habitats in the Port of Hay Point and surrounding areas, including seagrasses, benthic macro-invertebrates and macro-algae.
-NQBP have supported numerous programs that have been involved in researching and monitoring these habitats to gain a better understanding of these communities in preparation for planned port maintenance works and any future developments.
+BHP Billiton Mitsubishi Alliance and NQBP recognise the importance of existing benthic habitats in the Port of Hay Point and surrounding areas, including seagrasses, benthic macro-invertebrates and macro-algae.
+BMA and NQBP have supported numerous programs that have been involved in researching and monitoring these habitats to gain a better understanding of these communities in preparation for planned port maintenance works and any future developments.
 To keep this benthic habitat information current, in partnership with the James Cook University - Centre for Tropical Water & Aquatic Ecosystem Research (TropWATER) Seagrass Ecology Group, NQBP commissioned studies to update information on the benthic habitats; seagrass, benthic macro-invertebrates and macro-algae, within and surrounding the Port of Hay Point (Map 1).
-As part of these studies seagrass communities were also investigated around the Keswick Island area.
-These baseline studies will be used as a platform to re-establish the seagrass long-term monitoring program (2005-2008) for Hay Point and add additional monitoring in the Keswick Island (southern Whitsunday Island) area.

 Seagrasses provide a range of critically important and economically valuable ecosystem services including coastal protection, support of fisheries production, nutrient cycling and particle trapping (Costanza et al. 1997; Hemminga and Duarte 2000).
 With globally developing carbon markets, the role that seagrasses play in sequestering carbon is also becoming more widely recognised (McLeod et al. 2011; Fourqurean et al. 2012; Macreadie et al. 2013).
 Seagrass meadows also show measurable responses to changes in water quality, making them ideal candidates for monitoring the long-term health of marine environments (Dennison et al. 1993; Abal and Dennison 1996; Orth et al. 2006).
 The TropWATER Seagrass Ecology Group first mapped significant areas of deep water seagrass (>10m below mean sea level (MSL)) within the Port of Hay Point in a benthic survey conducted in July 2004 (Rasheed et al. 2004) and in Mackay in 2001 (Rasheed et al 2001).
 The majority of this seagrass was low density (<5% cover of the substratum) although there were patches of higher density seagrass within the survey area.
 There were also large areas of low density macrophytic algae communities within the port limits.
 A subsequent monitoring program between 2005 and 2008 found that these seagrass meadows were highly dynamic within and between years, were susceptible to impacts associated with large scale capital dredging operations, but recovered quickly once dredging was completed (Chartrand et al. 2008).
-Two additional surveys re-mapping all of the seagrasses in the Hay Point region were conducted in October 2010 and 2011 which also identified some small coastal meadows near Dudgeon Point and a much reduced area of deep-water seagrasses (Thomas and Rasheed 2011; Thomas et al. 2012).
+Two additional surveys re-mapping all of the seagrasses in the Hay Point region were conducted in October 2010 and 2011 which also identified some small coastal meadows near Dudgeon Point and a much reduced area of deep water seagrasses (Thomas and Rasheed 2011; Thomas et al. 2012).